surge-synthesizer/surge/README.md

 # Surge

 This is the synthesizer plug-in Surge which I previously sold as a commercial product as the company [vember audio](http://vemberaudio.se).
-As I'm to busy with [other](http://bitwig.com) projects and no longer want to put the effort into maintaining it myself across multiple platforms I have decided to give it new life as an open-source project.
+As I'm too busy with [other](http://bitwig.com) projects and no longer want to put the effort into maintaining it myself across multiple platforms I have decided to give it new life as an open-source project.

 It was originally released in 2005, and was one of my first bigger projects.
 The code could be cleaner, and at parts better explained but its reliable and sounds great.
 And beware, there might still be a few comments in Swedish.